polatztrk/depth_anything_ros/README.md

 # Depth Anything ROS2 Wrapper

 This repository contains a ROS (Robot Operating System) node for estimating depth from RGB images using the Depth Anything model.
-The Depth Anything model is based on [LiheYoung's depth_anything_model](https://github.com/LiheYoung/Depth-Anything) .
+The Depth Anything model is based on [LiheYoung's depth_anything](https://github.com/LiheYoung/Depth-Anything) model.

 ## Prerequisites